Chart Color Schemes

 Stanhope Gardens - Parklea is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Stanhope Gardens-Parklea has a high level of cultural diversity, with 47.5% of its population born overseas and 49.6% speaking a language other than English at home.
-Christianity is the predominant religion in Stanhope Gardens-Parklea, making up 48.5% of the population.
-Hinduism is notably overrepresented compared to Greater Sydney, comprising 16.8% versus 20.2%.
+Stanhope Gardens-Parklea has high cultural diversity, with 47.5% of its population born overseas and 49.6% speaking a language other than English at home.
+Christianity is the predominant religion in Stanhope Gardens-Parklea, making up 48.5%.
+Hinduism is overrepresented, comprising 16.8%, compared to Greater Sydney's 20.2%.

 Frequently Asked Questions - Diversity